jasontally/astro-paper/src/content/blog/2024-05-18-cloudflare-pages-github-pages-cms-and-astropaper.md

 # Site Generator

 The final piece to connect these dots together is the site generator.
 For performance reasons I am currently using AstroPaper that is based on the Astro meta framework.
-Astro is
+I also tried an Eleventy theme but went with AstroPaper because it had better performance and needed less tweaking for my day 1 use cases.
+Of all the things, I think this is the most likely to change in the future.
+I’d love to get more experience using something like Remix (or are we calling it react router now?) that I could use to build a full stack edge app in the future, so I will keep my eyes out for remix starters that could help get me more practice there.